Senior Leadership Skills: What Experienced Leaders Need to Know to Succeed

-By strengthening these 7 competencies, as well as the 4 fundamentals of effective leadership, even very experienced managers can accelerate their effectiveness.
-They begin to see their strengths and weaknesses within the context of the organization and the demands of their role.
-And they can then work on the specific behaviors that will have the greatest impact on their success, and on the success of the business.
+By strengthening these senior leadership skills, as well as the 4 fundamentals of effective leadership, even very experienced managers can accelerate their effectiveness.
+You begin to see your strengths and weaknesses within the context of the organization and the demands of the role.
+And you can then work on the specific behaviors that will have the greatest impact on your own success, and on the success of the business.

-One of the best ways to make the transition to leading at the functional level is to gain a deep understanding of your strengths and development opportunities.
-It is critical to understand how your leadership behavior impacts organizational outcomes.
+One of the best ways to make the transition to leading at the functional level is to gain a deep understanding of your strengths and development opportunities as an experienced leader.
+It’s critical to understand how your leadership behavior impacts organizational outcomes.

 Ready to Take the Next Step?

 Help your leaders build the senior leadership skills needed to succeed at the highest levels of your organization.
 Explore our executive leadership programs.